MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 Report those packages that did not load error free

+> [!NOTE]
-.. note:: Package could fail to load
+> Package could fail to load

-    1. altogether: these package are not registered
+> * altogether: these package are not registered
-    2. partially: during initializer, finalizer functions: The package is loaded, but the function did not execute error-free
+> * partially: during initializer, finalizer functions: The package is loaded,
+> but the function did not execute error-free
+>

-    Partially loaded packages are listed in both _PLUGINS and _PLUGINS_FAILED
+> Partially loaded packages are listed in both _PLUGINS and _PLUGINS_FAILED

 **Returns**: